ADGEfficiency/energy-py/readme.md

 energy_py supports this goal by providing a **collection of reinforcement learning agents, energy environments and tools to run experiments.**

-This project is in rapid development - come get involved.  energy_py is built and maintained by Adam Green - [adam.green@adgefficiency.com](adam.green@adgefficiency.com).
+energy_py is built and maintained by Adam Green - [adam.green@adgefficiency.com](adam.green@adgefficiency.com).

+This project is in rapid development - if you would like to get involved send me an email.

 I write about energy & machine learning at [adgefficiency.com](http://adgefficiency.com/).